Business

 • At 200 rounds/year (fleet/resort use): $60/year in electricity

-Australian Petrol Prices in 2025
+Australian petrol prices in 2025

 For this model, we use $1.80/L as a conservative national average, acknowledging that current cycle highs in some cities are considerably above this.